The Child with a Moon on his Chest: Xhosa people

 Another African variant was collected from a Xhosa storyteller named Nongenile Masithathu Zenani, recorded from a performance on September 13, 1967, in her home located in Nkanga, Gatyana District, Transkei.
 In this variant, titled The Child with the Star on His Forehead, a man marries his wife's sister as another spouse to father a son.
 The sister gives birth to a boy "with a star on his forehead [and] the crescent of a moon on his chest, just like his father", but is replaced by a cat.
 The boy is saved and reared by a crab, which takes the boy back to his father's homestead to reveal the truth.
 (Note: As an aside, according to the memoirs of Ndaba Mandela, Nelson Mandela's grandson, "The Story of the Child with the Star on His Forehead" was one of the many Xhosa folktales he heard from his grandrelatives and other elders during his childhood.)
 Scholar Sigrid Schmidt recognized its classification as tale type AaTh 707.

 Two other tales from the Xhosa people were identified by scholarship: Chief Bulane and his Heir and The Child with the Moon on his Forehead.
 In Chief Bulane and his Heir, published by South African magistrate Frank Brownlee (af), titular Chief Bulane has a half-moon birthmark on his chest - a sign of his royal status.
-He was two wives, a first one called Mamtolo, who born a family, and a second one named Mamiya, the latter with no child.
+He had two wives, a first one called Mamtolo, with whom he had a family, and a second one named Mamiya, the latter with no child.
 Mamtolo mocks Mamiya for the latter's perceived infertility, until she bears a son in the likeness of his father.
 Jealous that none of her children has such a mark, Mamtolo hides the boy with the half-moon behind some pots and replaces him for a puppy.
 The chief of the mice pass by him with its retinue and decides to adopt and raise the boy.
 Meanwhile, Mamtolo tricks Bulane by showing him the pup, who orders the pup to be destroyed.
 Later, Mamtolo goes to Mamiya's hut and finds the boy playing with the mice, so she falls into a rage and asks Bulane to torch the hut to kill the mice.
 The tale The Child with the Moon on his Forehead was published in Fairy Tales Told by Nontsomi, by M. W. Waters (1927).